Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ---

-Modern web development has many repetitive tasks like running a local server, minifying code, optimizing images, preprocessing CSS and more. so [gulp](https://gulpjs.com/) born for automating all these tasks. without gulp we have to do a lot of time-wasting, painful tasks, but with using gulp we can automate all these tasks.
+Modern web development has many repetitive tasks like running a local server, minifying code, optimizing images, preprocessing CSS and more. so [gulp](https://gulpjs.com/) born for automating all these tasks. without gulp, we have to do a lot of time-wasting, painful tasks, but with using gulp we can automate all these tasks.
-### What we’re setting up ?
+### What we’re setting up?
-In this article we want to create a asp.net core web application and configure gulp to transpile our sass files to css and concat and minify our javascript files.
+In this article, we want to create an asp.net core web application and configure gulp to transpile our sass files to css and concat and minify our javascript files.
 ### Prerequisites
-You need to have `dotnet` sdks on your machine for creating a dotnet application. if you have not, you can download it from [this link](https://dotnet.microsoft.com/download/dotnet).
+You need to have `dotnet` SDKs on your machine for creating a dotnet application. if you have not, you can download it from [this link](https://dotnet.microsoft.com/download/dotnet).

 You need to have `Node.js` (Node) installed onto your machine before you can install Gulp.